oddbird/oddleventy/content/talks/responsive-components.md

     end: 2021-05-28
     adr: Online
 summary: |
-  From Container Queries
+  New CSS proposals like Container Queries,
-  to Cascade Layers and (likely) Scoped Styles, a number of new CSS specifications are aimed at modernizing the cascade and making fully responsive components and design systems a reality.
+  Cascade Layers, Scoped Styles, and Nesting are all aimed at improving the way we write responsive components and design systems.
 ---

 Over the last decade
-Object-Oriented & Responsive design have become the norm -- with tools like Flexbox, Grid, and `aspect-ratio` giving us even more "intrinsic" layout options.
+Object-Oriented & Responsive design have become the norm -- with tools like Flexbox, Grid, intrinsic sizing, and `aspect-ratio` giving us even more layout control.
-Many of these ideals are baked into CSS, but there have always been a few limitations we have to work around.
+CSS has always been designed for a responsive web, but that goal-post can shift over time.
-These three new features are all designed with responsive components & grid systems at the core.
+These new features will help bring CSS up-to-speed with the latest patterns in modern web design.
 Let's see how they work!